-Car insurance in Kansas is $47 per month for minimum coverage and $176 per month for full coverage, on average.
-The cheapest insurance companies in Kansas are Geico, Nationwide and State Farm, and getting quotes from several companies can help you find the best deal.
+Car insurance in Kansas costs $47 per month or $565 per year for minimum coverage, on average.
+The cheapest car insurance companies in Kansas are Geico, USAA, and State Farm, and getting quotes from several companies can help you find the best deal.

 Average Cost of Car Insurance in Kansas by Category